 “You want an “A” rated insurer and shop around (the top companies).”Jean Chatzky

-She also recommends working with a specialist in Long-Term Care and not to wait too long.
+She also recommends working with a Long-Tern Care Insurance specialist and not wait too long to obtain coverage.

-Long-Term Care specialists indicate that premiums are based not only on the benefits you purchase but also based on the application age you get the policy and your health at the time of application.
+Long-Term Care specialists indicate that premiums are based not only on the benefits you purchase but also on the application age you get the policy and your health.

 “We will end the year with some seven million Americans who have traditional Long-Term Care Insurance protection and another million who have a linked-benefit (hybrid) product that provides some LTC protection."Jesse Slome, executive director of the AALTCI.

-There are a number of online resources to learn more about Long-Term Care Planning:
+There are several online resources to learn more about long-term care planning: